sccn/sccn.github.io/others/EEGLAB_and_python.md

     let you access EEG data structures.
 If you want to access some information, such as channel coordinates, you need to dig through the MNE code in the hope of finding the non-documented method that will return this information.
--   **Where are my libraries?** Python usually requires the user to install multiple external libraries; this can be tedious and does not come naturally to novices.
-Even experienced users sometimes spend hours getting their library settings right.
-There are also other technical problems related to the operating system and library compatibility that can take hours or days to solve (we speak from experience).
 -   **Matrix for dummies!** It is hard to understand for novices why an n-size vector should be indexed, beginning at 0 and ending at n-1 (in MATLAB and R, vectors begin at position 1 and end at n).
 Matrix manipulation in Python is not as intuitive as MATLAB.
 For